openfaas/golang-http-template/README.md

 This repository contains two Golang templates for OpenFaaS which give additional control over the HTTP request and response.
 They will both handle higher throughput than the classic watchdog due to the process being kept warm.

+Our recommended template for Go developers is golang-middleware.

+You'll find a chapter dedicated to writing functions with Go in [Everyday Golang by Alex Ellis](https://store.openfaas.com/l/everyday-golang)

 Using the templates:

 ```bash